ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions-bible.markdown

 - A Notification Manager that enables all apps to display custom alerts in the status bar
 - An Activity Manager that manages the lifecycle of apps and provides a common navigation back stack
 - Content Providers that enable apps to access data from other apps, such as the Contacts app, or to share their own data

+#### What is the Application class?

+Base class for maintaining global application state.
+It is first to be created when the application starts and the last to get destroyed.

+The application object is not guaranteed to stay in memory forever, it will get killed so don’t use mutable state inside it because it will get wiped.

+#### What is a Context?

+It allows access to application-specific resources and classes, and application operations, such as launching activities, broadcasting and receiving intents, etc.

 #### What is an Android component?